ctngln/hello-warsan/README.md

 # hello-warsan
 Say hello to a powerful poet, **[Warsan Shire](https://en.wikipedia.org/wiki/Warsan_Shire)**.

-This piece, from one of her most popular poems, gets shared a *lot* on the social medias:
+This slice of one of her most popular poems, gets shared a *lot* on the social medias:

 > later that night